Generalization bounds for learning under graph-dependence: A survey: Applications

-For any samples $x$, this loss estimates the average number of classes, for which $h$ assigns a higher score to the pairs constituted by $x$ and any other classes than the the true pair of $x$ and its own class.
-For a training set $T=\left(x_i^{y_i} \right)_{1\le i\le m}$ of size $m$; the corresponding empirical error of a function $h\in \mathcal{H}$ writes
+For any sample $x$, this loss function is the average number of classes, for which $h$ assigns a higher score to the pairs constituted by $x$ and any other classes that are not the true class of $x$.
+For a training set $T=\left(x_i^{y_i} \right)_{1\le i\le m}$ of size $m$, the corresponding empirical error of a function $h\in \mathcal{H}$ is

 Many multi-class classification algorithms like Adaboost.MR \citep{Schapire99} or the multiclass SVM \citep{weston98} aim to minimize a convex surrogate function of this loss.